tjhorner/goddammitbot-help-issues/README.md

 How to Use God Dammit (non-sexually)
 ------------------------------------

-Note: This bot doesn't have many of the commands from the official and most community bots because if you have multiple bots in your cloud, it would get really messy.
+This bot doesn't have many of the commands from the official and most community bots because if you have multiple bots in your cloud, it would get really messy.

+Things to know:
+- 3 does not exist
+- The answer to #11 is ooooooooooooooooooooooooo
+- Never question God Dammit
+- 22 is my favorite color
+- "Ms. Munson?"
+"No"
+- Sean is a bitch, a Mr. Bitch.

 Command                         | Description
 ------------------------------- | -------------